 The 2016/2017 seasonal rains were early and ample.
 For now, it looks like California is out of a drought.
 However, water is still precious, and it is important to comment on the water requirements of the seed we are providing.
 We have developed seed mixes that have a low moisture requirement.
 Sowing seeds in the fall is a great way to take advantage of fall and early winter rains.
 If planted early to utilize the seasonal rains, robust, well-growing stands of the PAm Seed Mixes are possible without the use of irrigation.
 Early planting also ensures forage will be available for colonies come almond bloom.
 When conditions aren’t normal, like during the recent drought, irrigation may be necessary.
-The PAm Clover Mix will respond better to additional irrigation than the PAm Mustard Mix.
+The PAm Clover Mix will respond better to additional irrigation than the PAm Brassica Mix.
 We are working to provide more specific water requirements for each option.
 In the meantime, watch the precipitation you receive and monitor the growth of the seedlings to indicate if irrigation will be needed to supplement the year’s rainfall.

 There is evidence to suggest planting cover crops can actually increase water use efficiency and water availability.
 Cover crops add organic matter to the soil.
 Organic matter is excellent at holding water, it works like a sponge that traps and retains water.

 Organic matter holds 18-20 times its weight in water (USDA NRCS 2013).
 One can expect the PAm Seed Mixes to provide about 3.5 tons of organic matter per acre.

 There are 1,000,000 tons of soil in 6-inch deep acre plot, so growing a cover crop to about waist high will provide 0.03%-0.05% of organic matter every year.
 Just 1% organic matter in the top six inches holds up to 27,000 gallons of water!
 (USDA NRCS 2013)